 - any other issues relevant to financial security that the commission agreed to resolve

-The 2017 Judicial Compensation Commission will review and recommend changes for judges and masters for the period between April 1, 2017 to March 31, 2021.
+An independent Judicial Compensation Commission was established under Alberta’s Judicature Act to review and recommend the appropriate level of compensation for the Provincial Court of Alberta judges and Court of King's Bench masters in chambers, for the period April 1, 2017 to March 31, 2021.

 To learn more, contact: